csu-hmc/perturbed-data-paper/first-review-response.rst

 disagree with your opinion that this does not "represent a 'unit of publication'".
 Data papers are not yet common, but also not rare.
-The Wikipedia entry (http://en.wikipedia.org/wiki/Data_paper) gives some context to the relatievely new push for recognizing "Data Papers" as a valid "unit of publication".
+The Wikipedia entry (http://en.wikipedia.org/wiki/Data_paper) gives some context to the relatively new push for recognizing "Data Papers" as a valid "unit of publication".
 This of course is being discussed and implemented by academic communities, journals, and granting agencies.
 For example, the NSF which partially funded this work now requires submissions to include a "data